UXLA: A Robust Unsupervised Data Augmentation Framework for Zero-Resource Cross-Lingual NLP: Analysis

-Figure \ref{fig:multi-epoch} presents the effect of different types of augmented data in our multi-epoch co-teaching framework.
-We observe that in every epoch of co-teaching, there is a significant boost in F1 scores for each of the languages on the XNER task.
-Compared to other languages, zero-shot transfer for Arabic is low.
-We suspect this is because of the structural dissimilarity between Arabic and English \cite{k2020crosslingual}.
-However, the improvement for Arabic is consistent with (and even higher than) other languages.
+Figure \ref{fig:multi-epoch} presents the effect of different types of augmented data used {by different epochs} in our multi-epoch co-teaching framework.
+We observe that in every epoch, there is a significant boost in F1 scores for each of the languages.
+Arabic, being structural dissimilar to English, has a lower base score, {but the relative improvements brought by \multimix\ are higher for Arabic, especially in epoch 2 when it gets exposed to the target language virtual data ($\Tilde{\gD}_t$) generated by the vicinity distribution.}